 - To consider and recommend the appointment of the external auditors, the audit fee, and any questions of resignation or dismissal, and inquire into the staffing and competence of the external auditors in performing their work and assistance given by the Company’s officers to the external auditors.

-- Where the external auditors are removed from office or give notice to the Company of their desire to resign as external auditors, the Committee shall ensure that the Company immediately notify Bursa Securities and forward to Bursa Securities a copy of any written representations or written explanations of the resignation made by the external auditors at the same time as copies of such representations or explanations are submitted to the Registrar of Companies pursuant to sections 172A of the Companies Act, 1965.
+- Where the external auditors are removed from office or give notice to the Company of their desire to resign as external auditors, the Committee shall ensure that the Company to notify Bursa Securities and forward to Bursa Securities a copy of any written representations or written explanations of the resignation made by the external auditors at the same time as copies of such representations or explanations are submitted to the Registrar of Companies pursuant to Section 284 of the Companies Act, 2016.

 - To discuss with the external auditors before the audit commences, the nature, scope and any significant problems that may be foreseen in the audit, ensure adequate tests to verify the accounts and procedures of the Company and ensure co-ordination where more than one audit firm is involved; and

 - To ensure and confirm that the management has placed no restriction on the scope of the audit.

 - To review the quarterly announcements to Bursa Securities and financial statements before submission to the Board, focusing particularly on:

 - any changes in accounting policies and practice;